 Well, not necessarily.
 HUD has declared that the form type must be the condo form for FHA loans on site condos, regardless of how much more the subject may appear to be a single family home (p.51).

 Still with us?
-Good, because part of our job here at Class Appraisal is to be a resource for our appraisers and our clients.
+Good, because part of our job here at Class Valuation is to be a resource for our appraisers and our clients.
 We’ve only scratched the surface on this particular issue, and there are more things to consider concerning the form type.
 For instance, does the development have attached units throughout?
 If it does then a condo form may be the better choice.
 Confusion like this can put an order on hold, delaying the process unnecessarily while things clear up.
 As stated earlier though, site condos appear to be here to stay, and may someday become common than traditional subdivisions.
-That’s why as an AMC, lender, broker or appraiser, we need to be willing to roll with the punches and forge a way forward for the party that will be affected by this the most: the Borrower.
+That’s why as an AMC, lender, broker or appraiser, we need to be willing to roll with the punches and forge a way forward for the party that will be affected by this the most: the borrower.

 Class is willing to adapt for them, are you?